sohailaalhakim/Paint-For-Kids/README.md

 - To save the current drawing, click the "Save" button.
 The drawing will be saved to a file.
 - To load a previously saved drawing, click the "Load" button and select the file.

-6. **Events:**
-- The application provides an event system that allows you to listen to and extend any desired events.
-Refer to the event documentation for more details.

-7. **Multithreading:**
-- The application utilizes multithreading techniques to ensure a responsive user interface.
-The UI will not get blocked during shape manipulation or resource-intensive operations.

 ## Contributors
  - [Afnan Elhusseiny](https://github.com/AfnanElhussini)
  - [Ahmed Turkey](https://github.com/AhmedTurky75)